Macaulay2/M2/M2/INSTALL-CMake.md

 ### From Xcode or Visual Studio
 IDEs such as Xcode or vscode can also configure and build using CMake.
+Simply open the cloned repository using your IDE and select target to build.

 ## Advanced targets and options
 After running `cmake ../..`, you can use `cmake -LA` to see a list of computed variables and options.